Prince Harry and Meghan Markle's Royal Baby Rules

 - Prince William Arthur Philip Louis

-- Prince George Alexander Lewis
+- Prince George Alexander Louis

 - Princess Charlotte Elizabeth Diana

-- Prince Louis
+- Prince Louis Arthur Charles

 Most royal mothers breastfeed.
 Queen Elizabeth breastfed her children, and so did Princess Diana.
 It was never confirmed if Kate Middleton breastfed.
 So, will Meghan breastfeed her children?